BinomialLLC/basis_universal/README.md

 4. UASTC HDR 6x6 or RDO UASTC HDR 6x6: A 3.56 bits/pixel (or less with RDO+Zstd) HDR high quality mode.
 Just like mode #3, **UASTC HDR 6x6 data is 100% standard ASTC texture data**.
 Here's a [page with details](https://github.com/BinomialLLC/basis_universal/wiki/UASTC-HDR-6x6-Support-Notes).
 The current encoder supports weight grid upsampling, 1-3 subsets, single or dual planes, CEM's 7 and 11, and all unique ASTC partition patterns.

 5. UASTC HDR 6x6 Intermediate ("GPU Photo"): A custom compressed intermediate format that can be rapidly transcoded to ASTC HDR 6x6, BC6H, and various uncompressed HDR formats.
 The custom compressed file format is [described here](https://github.com/BinomialLLC/basis_universal/wiki/UASTC-HDR-6x6-Intermediate-File-Format-(Basis-GPU-Photo-6x6)).
-The format supports 75 unique ASTC configurations, utilizing weight grid upsampling, 1-3 subsets, single or dual planes, CEM's 7 and 11, and all unique ASTC partition patterns.
+The format supports 75 unique ASTC configurations, weight grid upsampling, 1-3 subsets, single or dual planes, CEM's 7 and 11, and all unique ASTC partition patterns.

 Notes:
 - Modes #3 and #4 output 100% standard or plain ASTC texture data (with or without RDO), like any other ASTC encoder.
 The .KTX2 files are just plain textures.